Franco v. Allied Interstate LLC

 On May 18, 2015, the Second Circuit held that the unaccepted offer of judgment did not moot Mr. Franco’s claims and remanded.
 Later that day, Allied Interstate moved in the district court for entry of judgment in Mr. Franco’s favor in accordance with the terms of the unaccepted Rule 68 offer.
 Allied Interstate argued that entry of the judgment it sought would deny the court of jurisdiction over both Mr. Franco’s individual claim and the class claims.
 The district court granted Allied Interstate’s motion, entered judgment under Rule 68 in favor of Mr. Franco on his individual claim, and terminated the case.

-We are co-counsel for Franco on appeal to the Second Circuit.
-Our briefs explain that the district court erred in entering judgment on Mr. Franco’s individual claim, both because courts should not enter judgment on a named plaintiff’s claim giving effect to an unaccepted Rule 68 offer and because a named plaintiff with a live claim must be given a fair opportunity to show that class certification is warranted.
-We also argue that, regardless of the status of his individual claim, Mr. Franco retains a personal stake in the class claims.
+We served as co-counsel for Mr. Franco on appeal to the Second Circuit.
+Our briefs explained that the district court erred in entering judgment on Mr. Franco’s individual claim, both because courts should not enter judgment on a named plaintiff’s claim giving effect to an unaccepted Rule 68 offer and because a named plaintiff with a live claim must be given a fair opportunity to show that class certification is warranted.
+We also argued that, regardless of the status of his individual claim, Mr. Franco retained a personal stake in the class claims.

 On April 9, 2018, the Second Circuit vacated the district court’s judgment and remanded, explaining that an unaccepted Rule 68 offer is a legal nullity and therefore provides no basis for the entry of judgment.